graphhopper/graphhopper/docs/core/translations.md

 de -> German, en -> Englisch, zh -> Simplified Chinese, ...

+There are already many existing :jp: :cn: :us: :fr: :es: :it: :ru: :de:

 ## Questions

  1. **What does the string after the language name mean ala 'Spanish: es'?**